 Plus, I completed a new journey receiving my YTT200 certification at Lourdes Institute of Wholistic Studies in Camden, NJ.
 I’m excited to be a yoga instructor and share the benefits of yoga and mindfulness meditation during my second act.

 You can also find my blogs on The Huffington Post, HealthyWomen.org, Getting on Travel, Midlife Boulevard, My Itchy Travel Feet, and as a featured speaker on social media and reinventing your life after 50 at events such as the Pennsylvania Conferences For Women.
-I’ve also lead sessions on mindfulness and meditation to help people, especially bloggers, avoid burnout.
-My most recent session was at the PHLBloggers Blog Connect Conference.
+I’ve also lead sessions on mindfulness and meditation to help people, especially bloggers, avoid burnout, such as a session I led at the PHLBloggers Blog Connect Conference.

 I hope you’ll come back again and join the fun.